nmnithinkrishna/uipathos-healthcare-intelligentpatientreportanalysis/README.md

-# Healthcare Transformation with UiPath Apps, GenAI, and More: An Open-Source Initiative
+# Healthcare Transformation with UiPath: An Open-Source Initiative
 Intelligent process automation for healthcare domain to analyze patient reports using AI.